mahavedalla/mahavedalla/docs/en/questions/dhamma/discussion-of-the-noble-eightfold-path/discussion-of-concentration-as-path-factor/discussion-of-meditation/whether-thought-about-past-and-future-is-to-be-abandoned.md

 ---
-Question: Is thought about past and future to be abandoned?
+Question: Whether thought about past and future is to be abandoned?
 Category: Bhāvana
 Sutta References: SN 42.11; AN 3.54; MN 131
 Tags: Core